Text as Neural Operator: Image Manipulation by Text Instruction: Experimental Results

-\item \textbf{GeNeVA}: GeNeVA~\cite{elnouby2019geneva} learns to generate the image step-by-step according to the text description.
-To adapt it to take the same input as all the other methods, we use it for single-step generation over the real input image. \end{myitem}
+\item \textbf{GeNeVA}: GeNeVA~\citep{elnouby2019geneva} learns to generate the image step-by-step according to the text description.
+Its main focus is modeling the sequential image generation process.
+Nevertheless, to adapt it to take the same input as all the other methods, we use it for single-step generation over the real input image. \end{myitem} We select the above baseline methods because each of them represents the recent approach for the related problems of \emph{(a)} text-to-image synthesis (DM-GAN), \emph{(b)} multimodal retrieval (TIRG), \emph{(c)} caption-based image manipulation (TA-GAN), and \emph{(d)} sequential image generation (GeNeVA).

-\Paragraph{Metrics.} In all experiments, we use the Fr\'echet Inception Distance score (FID) to measure the realism of the edited images~\cite{fid}, and the retrieval score (RS) to estimate the correctness of the manipulation.
-For the retrieval score, we employ the evaluation protocols similar to~\cite{vo2019tirg,xu2018attngan}.
-Specifically, we use the generated image as a query to retrieve the target images in the test set.
-We extract the image features of all query and target images by an autoencoder pre-trained on each dataset and use simple cosine similarity between their feature embedding as our retrieval metric.
-The score RS@$N$ indicates the recall of the ground-truth image in the top-$N$ retrieved images.
-The computations of FID and RS scores are detailed in the Appendix.
+\Paragraph{Evaluation Metrics.} We employ two common metrics: Fr\'echet Inception Distance score (FID)~\cite{fid} and retrieval recall.
+The former is used to measure the realism of the generated images, and the retrieval recall assesses the semantic relevance between the generated and the true target image.

+To compute the retrieval recall, following~\citep{vo2019tirg,xu2018attngan}, we use the generated image as a query to retrieve the target images in the test set.
+For simplicity, we compute the cosine similarity between the features of the query and target images where the feature embeddings are obtained by an autoencoder pre-trained on each dataset.

+\Paragraph{Implementation Details.} We implement our model in Pytorch~\citep{paszke2017pytorch}.
+For the image encoder $E_I$, we use three down-sampling convolutional layers followed by Instance Normalization with ReLU.
+We construct the generator $G$ by using two residual blocks followed by three transposed-convolutional layers with Instance Normalization.
+For both $E_I$ and $G$, we use 3x3 kernels and a stride of 2.
+For the text encoder $E_t$, we use the BERT~\citep{devlin2018bert} model.
+The encoded image has $256$ feature channels and the attended text embedding dimension is $d = 512$.
+By default we use the routing-neurons strategy where the routing network has $l=2$ layers and $m=3$ blocks for each layer.
+The parameters in the image encoder $E_i$ and decoder $G$ are initialized by training an image autoencoder for 30 epochs.
+Then, we fix $E_i$'s parameters and optimize the other parts of the network in the end-to-end training for 60 epochs.
+For training, we use the Adam optimizer~\citep{kingma2014adam} with a batch size of $16$, a learning rate of $0.002$, and exponential rates of $(\beta_1, \beta_2)=(0.5, 0.999)$.